 The Stratocaster is one of the most popular guitars in the world.
 It has been used by everyone from Jimi Hendrix to Stevie Ray Vaughan.

 - Three Single Coil Pickups

 - One Volume knob

-The Stratocaster design provides a tone control knob for the neck and middle pickups, but not the bridge.
+The Stratocaster design provides a tone control knob for the neck and middle pickups.
+Yet, not the bridge.
 As a result, the bridge position is very bright and cannot be adjusted.

 This is a common design for Stratocaster guitar types.
 The one volume control knob is global and sets the output of the entire guitar.

 Some players modify the design to add a tone control knob for the bridge pickup.
 This can reduce the brightness, which is desirable for some guitarists.

 Then, when using the 5-way switch, you can change between many pickup configurations:

 - Middle Pickup

 The Telecaster is a pretty basic guitar.
 It features only two single-coil pickups and a simple control layout.
 It, too, is a very popular guitar because of the great sound and feel it offers.